A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Formal matched asymptotic expansions

-~\\ We first establish the Result \ref{result:modelM} concerning the properties of the \MCH \ model.
-We recall that we study the behavior of the different terms of the system near the interface $\Gamma_{ij}$ separating phase $i$ and $j$.
-We assume that the following matching conditions for the phase $i$ and $j$:
+We first establish Proposition~\ref{result:modelM} regarding the properties of the \MCH ~model.
+We recall that we study the behavior of the different terms of the system near the interface $\Gamma^\varepsilon_{ij}$ separating phases $i$ and $j$.
+We assume the following matching conditions for the two phases:

 For the other phases, we require the following matching conditions